Tom-Hirschberger/MMM-MplayerRadio/README.md

   },
 ```

-**In consequence no stream information is provided because VLC does not evaluate the information send by the stations!**
+**Stream information is only provided if you use version 0.1.X and above of this module!**

 If you do want to set the volume of vlc before a stream gets started you can use the `vlcPaWrapper.bash` wrapper do this.
 You can set the wrapper either in the general configuration or for a single station.